WilliamZhang20/Flight-Tracker/README.md

 # Flight-Tracker

-This project processes ADS-B signals from aircraft collected by an SDR (Software-Defined-Radio) and then pushes the information to a database for later analysis.
+This project processes aircraft ADS-B signals collected by an SDR (Software-Defined-Radio), analyzes the data, and stores processed data and analysis results in a database.

-Here's the [antenna](https://store.adsbexchange.com/collections/frontpage/products/adsbexchange-com-r820t2-rtl2832u-0-5-ppm-tcxo-ads-b-sdr-w-amp-and-1090-mhz-filter-software-on-industrial-microsd) that I used.
+Here is the [antenna](https://store.adsbexchange.com/collections/frontpage/products/adsbexchange-com-r820t2-rtl2832u-0-5-ppm-tcxo-ads-b-sdr-w-amp-and-1090-mhz-filter-software-on-industrial-microsd) that I used.

 The main parameters that are processed are aircraft callsign, altitude, serial number, location coordinates, speed, and heading.